Sprou-t/Etch-a-Sketch/README.md

 ## description
 -Made a Sketchpad
+-Note that since inner.html is used in reset_grid(), extra precautions must be taken to deter injection attacks
 ## functions
 # grid_generator()
 uses a nested for loop to generate an initial grid pad of